Today's Articles

 May Chinn

-On this date in 1896, May Chinn was born.
+May Chinn was born on this date in 1896.
 She was a Black African and Native American physician.

 Chinn's father escaped slavery from a Virginia plantation at 11.
-Her mother was an indigenous Native from the Chickahominy tribe who placed great value on education.
+Her mother was an indigenous Native from the Chickahominy tribe who valued education greatly.
 She worked as a live-in housekeeper for the Tiffany's, the well-known family of artisans and jewelers, in their mansion on Long Island.
 She saved money from her wages to send May to a boarding school in New Jersey, an experience which ended when she contracted osteomyelitis of the jaw and returned to New York for surgery.
 The Tiffany's treated young May as family and exposed her to music, which would become her lifelong hobby.
 They also taught her German and French.
-When patriarch Charles Tiffany died, May and her mother moved back to New York City
+When patriarch Charles Tiffany died, May and her mother returned to New York City.

-In 1926 she graduated from Bellevue Medical School and interned at Harlem Hospital.
+1926 she graduated from Bellevue Medical School and interned at Harlem Hospital.
 She rode along with the paramedics on ambulance calls as the first woman to do it.
-When she graduated, she could not get privileges at the hospitals, so she started her own family practice.
-She treated people who otherwise would not have received medical care and often went into dangerous neighborhoods.
-Because of her interest in improving her patient's health conditions in Harlem, she took a master's degree in Public Health from Columbia University in 1933.
+She could not get hospital privileges when she graduated, so she started her family practice.
+She treated people who otherwise would not have received medical care and often entered dangerous neighborhoods.
+Because of her interest in improving her patients' health conditions in Harlem, she took a master's degree in Public Health from Columbia University in 1933.

 During the 1940s, May Chinn became interested in the diseases of her elderly patients, many of whom developed cancer.
-Although she had finally received admitting privileges at Harlem Hospital in 1940, she could practice at no other hospital.
+Although she finally received admitting privileges at Harlem Hospital in 1940, she could not practice at any other hospital.
 She finally started working at the Strang Clinic, a cancer research facility, in 1944 and practiced there in addition to her private practice for 29 years.
-Chinn became a member of the Society of Surgical Oncology and, in 1975, started a society to help African American women attend medical school.
+Chinn became a member of the Society of Surgical Oncology and 1975 started a society to help African American women attend medical school.

 To become a Doctor